maybebyte/anthesis/beets.md

 ## Album art

-Ordinarily, this wouldn't matter to me too much as I use [NCMPCPP](https://rybczak.net/ncmpcpp/ "NCurses Music Player C++") + [MPD](https://www.musicpd.org/ "Music Player Daemon") to play music.
+Ordinarily, this wouldn't matter to me too much as I primarily use [NCMPCPP](https://rybczak.net/ncmpcpp/ "NCurses Music Player C++") + [MPD](https://www.musicpd.org/ "Music Player Daemon") to play music.
 However, with more full-featured applications like